Jarpiano/Jarpiano/README.md

 </div>
 <br>

-I'm most comfortable in Python...
-And proficiency in each language/tool may change any given time.
+I'm most comfortable in Java and Python...
+And proficiency in each language/tool may change at any given time.

 ## Fun Facts